-The consolidated annual accounts of Naturgy Energy Group, S.A. for 2018 were approved by the shareholders at a general meeting held on 5 March 2019.
+The Consolidated Annual Accounts of Naturgy Energy Group, S.A. for 2018 were approved by the shareholders at a general meeting held on 5 March 2019.

-The consolidated annual accounts for 2019, which were drawn up and signed by the Board of Directors of Naturgy Energy Group, S.A. on 4 February 2020, will be submitted, along with those of the investee companies, to the approval of the respective General Meetings.
+The Consolidated Annual Accounts for 2019, which were drawn up and signed by the Board of Directors of Naturgy Energy Group, S.A. on 4 February 2020, will be submitted, along with those of the investee companies, to the approval of the respective General Meetings.
 It is expected that they will be adopted without any change.

-The consolidated annual accounts of Naturgy for 2019 have been prepared on the basis of the accounting records of Naturgy Energy Group, S.A. and the other companies in the Group, in accordance with the provisions of International Financial Reporting Standards adopted by the European Union (hereinafter "IFRS-EU"), as per (EC) Regulation 1606/2002 of the European Parliament and of the Council.
+The Consolidated Annual Accounts of Naturgy for 2019 have been prepared on the basis of the accounting records of Naturgy Energy Group, S.A. and the other companies in the group, in accordance with the provisions of International Financial Reporting Standards adopted by the European Union (hereinafter "IFRS-EU"), as per (EC) Regulation 1606/2002 of the European Parliament and of the Council.

-In the preparation of these consolidated annual accounts the historical cost method has been used, although modified by the criteria for the recognition at fair value of financial assets measured at fair value through profit or loss and through other comprehensive income, derivative financial instruments, business combinations, the application of inflation to historical asset costs in economies considered hyperinflationary and defined benefit pension plans.
+In the preparation of these Consolidated Annual Accounts the historical cost method has been used, although modified by the criteria for the recognition at fair value of financial assets measured at fair value through profit or loss and through other comprehensive income, derivative financial instruments, business combinations, the application of inflation to historical asset costs in economies considered hyperinflationary and defined benefit pension plans.

-These consolidated annual accounts fairly present the consolidated equity and consolidated financial situation of Naturgy at 31 December 2019, and the consolidated results of its operations, the changes in the consolidated statement of comprehensive income, changes in consolidated equity and the consolidated cash flows of Naturgy for the year then ended.
+These Consolidated Annual Accounts fairly present the consolidated equity and consolidated financial situation of Naturgy at 31 December 2019, and the consolidated results of its operations, the changes in the consolidated statement of comprehensive income, changes in consolidated equity and the consolidated cash-flows of Naturgy for the year then ended.

-The figures set out in these consolidated annual accounts are stated in million euro, unless indicated otherwise.
+The figures set out in these Consolidated Annual Accounts are stated in Million Euros, unless indicated otherwise.